Applying to the Bioengineering MSE Program

 Prerequisite Requirements

-Academic requirements for the degree are an undergraduate degree (BSE) in an engineering subject, or an undergraduate degree from an accredited natural science major, with completion of the following minimum coursework:
+Academic prerequisite requirements for the degree are an undergraduate degree in an engineering subject or an undergraduate degree from an accredited institution with a physical science, natural science or math major.

 Standardized Test Requirements